Mark Wasikowski: Southeast Missouri State

 In 1997, Wasikowski was hired as a graduate assistant under head coach Mark Hogan.
 In 1998, Wasikowski helped the RedHawks qualify for their first ever NCAA Regional appearance.

 Florida

 In 1999, Wasikowski joined the Florida Gators baseball staff under his former Pepperdine head coach, Andy Lopez.

 Arizona

 When Lopez was hired at Arizona, he brought Wasikowski with him on his staff.
 During Wasikowski's 10 years on the staff, the Wildcats earned 7 Regional berths and a trip to the 2004 College World Series.

 Oregon

 In 2012, Wasikowski was hired by the Oregon Ducks baseball program.

 Purdue

 Wasikowski inherited a team that went 10–44 in 2016 finishing last in the Big Ten Conference.
 Wasikowski guided the Boilermakers to a 29–25 regular season, clinching the 8th seed in the 2017 Big Ten Conference baseball tournament.
 Purdue's 19 win improvement in 2017 from 2016 was the largest improvement in NCAA Division I baseball during the 2017 season.

 Oregon

-On June 11, 2019, Wasikowsi returned to Oregon as the head coach.
+On June 11, 2019, Wasikowski returned to Oregon as the head coach.